 IV.
 SAY IT!
 You are going to present the new product in your company.
-You need to win over the people to buy this product.
+You are going to win over the people to buy this product.

-How will you convince people that your product is improved and is much better than the other one?
+How will you convince the people that your product is good and is much better than the other product?

-LESSON B5 Giving Feedback on a Project
+Giving Feedback on a Project